yy3488/b9122/assignment2/README.md

 Complete the file `compound_interest_differential.py` to compute the interest payment on the account, taking into account baseline and bonus interest rates.
 It's similar to Assignment 1, exercise 1.2, but with a recursive function.

+Remember that modules are just files, so you can `import` a function that you defined in question 1.1 to answer the current question.

 Submit the file on GradeScope without changing the name.

 ### 1.3 Robustness (10 points)

 Complete the file `compound_interest_robust.py` to take into account all the possible edge and corner cases you can think of.
 Write these corner cases as doc-tests, then implement the code that handles those edge cases.

+Remember that modules are just files, so you can `import` a function that you defined in question 1.1 to answer the current question.

 Submit the file on GradeScope without changing the name.